-Besides, Bridal illusion and silk tulle, bridal veils can be made from made from English net, Cotton net, Synthetic or Silk Chiffon and Organza, and specialty tulles such as Swiss Dot, or Point D’Esprit.
+Besides, bridal illusion and silk tulle, bridal veils can be made from made from English net, chiffon, silk chiffon, organza, and specialty tulles such as Swiss Dot, or Point D’Esprit.
 The difference in pricing with a wedding veil fabric is also based on the same components.
 If it is synthetic and domestically made fabric, it will be a lower cost but grades of fabric (meaning the quality in weave or texture) will mean a higher price.
 You can usually tell by the feel of the fabric and texture if it is of a higher quality.
 It will usually feel finer, softer, and sometimes heavier depending on the fabric.
 If the fabric is an imported fabric, this will also factor in the cost of the veiling being higher than others.

 You might have a talented family member or friend who is experienced enough to assist you in creating a specialty trim veil but if you don’t, this might help to explain what’s involved in the costs of a trimmed bridal veil.
 Some trims such as rhinestones, crystals, or beaded trims are costly by themselves and require specific machinery as well along with experience in knowing how to apply such a trim.

 Embroidered veils are often intricately designed with ornate thread work and made with hand-beaded details.
 Therefore, that attention to detail simply cost quite a bit.
 Often times, the resulting beautiful design and workmanship is well worth the cost for such a great heirloom to treasure well after the wedding day.

 Embroidered Veil Example – Veil by Erica Koesler